Billy Name: The Silver Age

 Billy Name – The Silver Age (September 2015)

-Billy Name's images from 1964-68 are one of the most important photographic documents of any single artist in history, capturing Warhol’s most significant period and offer unparalleled insight into Factory life.
+Billy Name's photographs from 1964 to 1968 are one of the most important photographic documents of any single artist in history, they capture Andy Warhol’s most significant period and offer unparalleled insight into Factory life.

 On January 28, 1964, Warhol’s datebook notes, “New Studio 231 East 47th.”
-The space, a narrow floorthrough loft overlooking the street from the fourth floor of an industrial building in midtown Manhattan, would become The Silver Factory — a microcosm of the sixties and a focal point of avant-garde history.
+The space was a narrow loft on the fourth floor of an industrial building in midtown Manhattan that overlooked the street.
+It would become The Silver Factory – a microcosm of the sixties and a focal point of avant-garde history.

 After visiting Billy’s apartment on the Lower East Side, Warhol asked him to decorate his new loft.
-So, for the first six months of 1964, living in a tiny closet at the Factory, Billy was responsible for the legendary ‘silverizing’ of the space, covering every square centimetre in either silver foil or silver spray paint.
+So, for the first six months of 1964, living in a tiny closet at the Factory, Billy was responsible for the legendarily ‘silverizing’ the space.
+He covered every square inch of the building in silver foil or silver spray paint – or both.

-When done, Andy gave Billy a Pentax Honeywell 35mm camera and he then took on the role of resident photographer and archivist.
-His photographs document life at the Silver Factory from 1964 and show artwork creation, the filming of Screen Tests and features like Chelsea GirlsVinyl and My Hustler, plus images of Factory regulars, including Lou Reed and the Velvet Underground, Nico, Edie Sedgwick and Bob Dylan.
+When completed, Andy gave Billy a 35mm Pentax Honeywell camera, which he learnt how to use and then assumed the role of resident photographer and archivist.
+The photographs document life at the Silver Factory and show artwork creation, the filming of Screen Tests and features like Chelsea GirlsVinyl and My Hustler, plus images of Factory regulars, including Lou Reed and the Velvet Underground, Nico, Edie Sedgwick and visitors such as Bob Dylan.

-Billy Name departed the Factory in 1970 leaving most of his possessions, including the negatives, behind.
-It was after Warhol’s passing in 1987 that the Warhol Foundation contacted Billy with the offer of returning these negatives to him.
-It was then, in a nod to Warhol’s techniques, that Billy produced a series of beautifully stark silkscreens from these negatives.
+Billy Name left the Factory in 1970 leaving most of his possessions, including all negatives and photographic, behind him.
+In 1989, two years after Andy passed, the Warhol Foundation contacted Billy offering to return the negatives and prints, which they had just discovered.
+Then, in a nod to Warhol’s famous technique, Billy began producing beautifully stark silkscreens from his negatives.

 Please mail info@davidhillgallery.net with any Billy Name exhibition print enquiries.